NaumchenkoRA/NaumchenkoRA/README.md

 ## My name is Naumchenko Ruslan 🙋

-### I'm a data analyst
+### I'm a product analyst

-- 🔭 I'm currently freelancing and looking for a job
+- 🔭 I am currently working as a product analyst, but open to new opportunities
 - 🥅 2025 Goals: TBD
 - ⚡ How to reach me: [Telegram](https://t.me/naumchenkora), naumchenkora@gmail.com